oktadev/okta-blog/_source/_posts/2017-10-19-use-openid-connect-to-build-a-simple-node-website.md

 log them in, and log them out.

-Websites used to require users to register with a username/password and log in with those same credentials back in the day.
+Websites used to require users to register with a username/password and log in with those same credentials.
 This method was simple but caused many security problems because developers would need to write the code to authenticate the user directly, store their credentials, manage their data, etc. It also required developers to build custom authorization schemes to track what permissions their users had to perform certain